danielpi/NSProgressInSwift/README.md

 ###TODO
-- Ole Bergmann also links to this advice from Brent Simmons which looks like the right way to handle this sort of code to me.
-I haven't done it this way to date as I was struggling to figure out how to get NSProgress to work and what is included is the first success I managed.
-Should revisit and rewrite it following Brent's advice. http://inessential.com/2014/03/08/api_design_the_main_thread_and_queues
 - How do you resume a paused NSProgress instance? https://stackoverflow.com/questions/21159197/nsprogress-resume-after-calling-pause
 - Cancelling the tasks should set the progressIndicator back to 0.